Documentation

 Where is my vault data stored?

-Vault data is stored AES-256 encrypted on our servers.
-We cannot read your vault contents.
-The encryption key is derived from your passphrase, which we never store or transmit.
+AES-256 encrypted on our servers.
+The encryption key is derived from your master key, which we never store or receive, so we hold ciphertext we cannot open.

 What happens to my data if I cancel Pro?